PabloAlvarado/gpitch/README.md

 # GPitch
-GPitch is a package for building Gaussian process models for multi-pitch detection in polyphonic music signals, using Python and [GPflow](https://github.com/GPflow).
+GPitch is a Python package for building Gaussian process models for multi-pitch detection in polyphonic music signals, using GPy and [GPflow](https://github.com/GPflow).